 Sometimes, furniture sets make a lot of sense.
 For example, if you’re buying dining room furniture, a matching set of tables and chairs works just fine.
 But in some cases, people end up buying sets for the sake of it and it’s not the best choice.
 If you fall in love with a great living room set that has a sofa and 2 chairs, it might look great in your home.
 However, if you’ve got a fairly small living room and you end up buying a 3 piece suite for the sake of it, you’ll just end up cramming too much furniture in there and the whole room will be cramped.
 If you’re going to buy a set, make sure you’re doing it for the right reasons and not just getting it because it’s a good deal.

 Choosing the wrong materials

 Materials are important when you’re picking furniture because they need to match the rest of the decor but that’s not the only thing to consider.
 Comfort is one thing, so if you live in a particularly hot area, you might not want to go for a leather sofa, for example.
 Think sticky legs!
 You also need to consider the light sources in the room.
-Dark coloured furniture sucks up a lot of light so if the room is already quite dark, you need something light like this great corndell living room furniture made from good quality solid wood.
+Dark coloured furniture sucks up a lot of light so if the room is already quite dark, you need something light like this great dining and living room furniture made from high quality materials.
 It’s also worth considering how easy they are to clean, especially if you’ve got a family in the house.
 Young kids and a velvet sofa might not blend too well!